rodolfo-terriquez/images-to-notes/README.md

 ## How it Works

 1. Install and enable the plugin.
 2. Configure the settings (API provider, API key, model).
+I recommend using GPT-4.1 Mini for its low cost and high accuracy.
 3. Add an image file (by dragging it into a folder in the Obsidian file explorer pane).
 4. The plugin will automatically transcribe your image into a markdown file and add the image to the file.